aviasd/Assembly-Snake/README.md

 r - reset

 (Working only if you are in Play mode.
-If you are in Game Over mode, no controls can be pressed and you need to run the game again)
+If you are in Game Over mode, no keys can be pressed and you need to run the game again)